 Each queen is also inspired by present-day pop divas.
 Whilst Catherine of Aragon carries herself like Queen B Beyoncé, Anne Boleyn rocks out more like a “Sk8er Boi”-era Avril Lavigne.
 The smooth tones of an Adele-esque Jane Seymour contrast nicely with Anna of Cleves, who gives us her best Nicki Minaj.
 And while Katherine Howard brings us the seductive à la Britney Spears, the survivor Catherine Parr rounds out the group with a gravitas of one Alicia Keyes.

-The brainchild of Toby Marlow during his final year at Cambridge University, he and his collaborator Lucy Moss wrote the show at the tender age of 21.
-Presented by Cambridge University Musical Theatre Society at the Edinburgh Fringe in 2017, this fresh new musical caught the attention of producers Kenny Wax and Global Musicals, who would bring SIX to the Arts Theatre in London’s West End in December of that year.
-Its success snowballed from there, spurred on by the release of the original cast recording in September 2018, and SIX toured the UK extensively and later returned to the Arts Theatre for an open-ended London run.
+The brainchild of Toby Marlow during his final year at Cambridge University, he and his collaborator Lucy Moss wrote Six at the tender age of 21.
+Presented by Cambridge University Musical Theatre Society at the Edinburgh Fringe in 2017, this fresh new musical caught the attention of producers Kenny Wax and Global Musicals, who would bring Six to the Arts Theatre in London’s West End in December of that year.
+Its success snowballed from there, spurred on by the release of the original cast recording in September 2018, and Six toured the UK extensively and later returned to the Arts Theatre for an open-ended London run.

-The ‘little show that could’ would ultimately be honored with five Olivier Award nominations in 2019, including ‘Best Musical’ in a category that also included Come From Away, Fun Home, and Tina: The Tina Turner Musical.
+The ‘little show that could’ was honored with five Olivier Award nominations in 2019, including best musical in a category that also included Come From Away, Fun Home, and Tina: The Tina Turner Musical.

 (Photos by Joan Marcus)